 Understand the Concept of ‘Persian Time’

-‘Persian Time’ is much like ‘Asian Time’ – things take much longer than you expect, service is slower and the times you are given for things (like an arrival at a destination) are not always clear or roundabout correct, like this example:
+‘Persian Time’ is much like ‘Asian Time’ – things take much longer than you expect.
+When travelling in Iran, service is slower and the times you are given for things (like an arrival at a destination) are not always clear or roundabout correct, like this example: